 If you want to use keystrokes instead, then you just select the app and then hit Command + Delete to move the application to Trash.
 Furthermore, you can empty the trash and remove the app completely from your mac.

 You also need to find all the related files that are associated with the app.
-This means that not only you have to drag the app in the trash but you also need to find and remove other files as well.
+This means that not only do you have to drag the app into the trash, but you also need to find and remove other files as well.
 For this, you have to go to each of these folders and find the application you want to delete.
-If you find any files with that app name, you can send them to the Trash.
+If you find any files with that app name, you can send them to Trash.

 - Binary and dock symbols are stored in the Applications folder.

 - Plugins are saved in the Internet Plug-Ins folder.